fedir/ghstat/ratings.md

 * The most popular project is `phoenixframework/phoenix`
 * The newest project is `kittoframework/kitto`
 * The project with more commits is `phoenixframework/phoenix`
+* The project with biggest average contribution period is `slogsdon/placid`
 * The project with more tags is `phoenixframework/phoenix`
 * The project made by most notable top contributors is `phoenixframework/phoenix`
 * The project with best errors resolving rate is `AntonFagerberg/rackla`